mtkuwav/manage-my-stocks/README.md

 docker-compose up -d
 ```

-4. (Optional) If you want to populate the database, execute this PHP script (you will need to :
+4. (Optional) If you want to populate the database, execute this PHP script :
 ```sh
 php app/src/scripts/populate_db.php
 ```